-The Review Commission has made significant progress in the development and implementation of a Language Access Plan (LAP) to fulfill its obligation under EO 13166.
+The Review Commission has made significant progress in the development and implementation of a Language Access Plan (LAP) to fulfill its obligation under EO 13166 and other related Executive Orders and laws.
 In 2011, OSHRC revised its LAP to more efficiently implement key actions required by EO 13166 and Title VI of the Civil Rights Act of 1964.
 In May 2014, responsibility for the LAP was transferred to the Office of the Chief Administrative Law Judge (OCALJ).
 A draft updated plan was developed and circulated to all judges and key Review Commission staff members for review and feedback.
 The Review Commission implemented the revised and updated plan in August 2014.
 Based on feedback received from the Department of Justice, the LAP was revised again in November 2015.
-The current LAP has been implemented by OSHRC and a copy was forwarded to DOJ.
+The revised plan was implemented by the Review Commission and a copy was forwarded to DOJ.
+On November 21, 2022, the Attorney General issued a Memorandum for Heads of Federal Agencies, General Counsels, and Civil